 The pandemic has brought new urgency to the responsibilities of human capital professionals, including the role of the CHRO, in advising and supporting the CEO.
 This includes tackling the paradigm shifts required in managing the company’s most valuable resource—its people.
 As CEOs strive to maintain employee motivation amidst remote work and the challenges this brings, the CHRO has forged a position next to the CEO to ensure employees remain healthy, happy, connected and productive.

 Having held various senior executive roles over 20 years at HBC, Alison Coville has first-hand experience partnering with the CHRO to build a strong organization.

-The following are Alison’s answers from her discussion with Sandy Heymann and the Farber Leadership Catalyst group.
+The following are Alison’s answers from her discussion with Sandy Heymann and the B. Riley Farber Leadership Catalyst group.
 The conversation has been edited for clarity and brevity.

 Over your time as a C-suite executive, how have you seen HR’s role change?

 HR was traditionally tasked with hiring and paying people and some policy and compliance matters.
 The CHRO has evolved to become the ‘guardian’ of the people, responsible for insights on what’s happening in the organization.
 Strategically, the CHRO should participate actively in key meetings with all stakeholders—not just employees and managers.
 That means being involved as a true partner.
 The best HR partners challenge the CEO and covers any blind spots.
 HR also needs be honest with C-suite executives when they are not showing up.

 What was clear early in the pandemic was the need for companies to be agile and make decisions quickly.
 Now that a year has gone by, how do companies maintain that speed?

 The “need for speed” is not just a temporary phenomenon.
 Digitization and analytics will continue to be useful tools for decision-making, but real efficiency comes from applying 90-day priority setting, which combines speed with disciplined leadership.